MarsBased/handbook/sections/holidays.md

 We officially have 24 working days per year to take off apart from the local holidays mentioned above.

-To request new holidays, open the [Forecast & Time Off](https://docs.google.com/spreadsheets/u/0/d/1F70bT40_mTTWUZZlGvcQmjlfNzoqQZSywA0fpHHUZaM/edit) Google Sheet and simply add a comment in the row named after you.
-Jordi will be automatically notified and will review the requests and approve them, adding another comment and notifying you back.
+To request new holidays, open the [2025 Time Off](https://docs.google.com/spreadsheets/d/1kX1bUUjUc9MJWNqbx4z5NvWUsieUL0znwmiw2MVATIo/edit?usp=sharing) Google Sheet, go to the tab/sheet named after you, and simply add a comment in the vacations column.
+Elisabet will be automatically notified and will review the requests and approve them, adding another comment, and notifying you back.

 > [!TIP]
 > To request multiple days off, add a comment to the first day's request, specifying all the days you need.